1. Products

 The open source PythonOCC-Core library has provided very useful features for handling various tasks related to CAD diagrams.
 The library supports various file formats commonly used in CAD, including STEP, IGES, STL, and BREP.
 The library enables developers to automate repetitive CAD tasks, such as generating parametric designs, performing geometric transformations, and conducting geometric analysis.
 It provides a high-level API that simplifies the implementation of CAD workflows, making it an ideal choice for building CAD automation tools.

-Create Shape & Export It to CAD STEP File Format via Python API
+How to Create Shape & Export It to CAD STEP File Format via Python API?

 from __future__ import print_function